upperbayhawk/C2_AIAgents/AIAgents/readme.txt

 		○ Accesses thingspeak.com and sends public weather data from MathWorks in Natick, MA to runserver.py ○ Command-line: python runpump.py

 These console apps have a simple structure that extends the OpenAI Assistant API in a straight forward if not elegant way.
 No attempt has been made to create production code and it deserves a dose of refactoring.
-The purpose of this code is to help experiment and explore the capabilities of GPT-4 while providing a means to integrate GPT-4 with other apps, regardless of where the apps are running.
+The purpose of this code is to experiment and explore the capabilities of GPT-4 while providing a means to integrate GPT-4 with other apps, regardless of where those apps are running.

 Each console app is multi-threaded and creates threads to handle keyboard and MQTT message dispatching based on topic.
 The topic tree is defined in config.py to avoid conflict between agents.
 Incoming MQTT messages are pushed into topic queues and the topic worker threads get and service the messages received.
 Other worker threads are spawned as needed.
 Most of the code is plumbing and can be changed to do whatever is required.
 Note that the OpenAI API uses the standard logging package so the agents use logbook to avoid conflict.